vzeizer/Statistics-Udacity/README.md

 1. ab_data.csv: data set to be explored
 2. Analyze_ab_test_results_notebook.html: html file of the project
 3. Analyze_ab_test_results_notebook.ipynb: the jupyter notebook of the project
-4. CorrecaoProjeto2.pdf: correction of the project
+4. CorrecaoProjeto2.pdf: correction of the project by an Udacity's reviewer
 5. countries.csv: data set of the project
 6. RubricsUdacity.pdf: rubrics of the project, according to Udacity